Google rolls out File Stream as Drive replacement

 Basically, your Google Drive top-level folders gets 'mapped' like any other drive in your PC, with a corresponding drive letter as well.
 This is a much more elegant and integrated solution and it really does set the standard that other providers will need to catch up with once again.

-Having worked with File Steam in the office for the last few weeks (with a decent internet connection) we can confirm that there is no lag when it comes to accessing your Google Drive data and it feels very much like accessing any other folder or file on your PC.
+Having worked with File Stream in the office for the last few weeks (with a decent internet connection) we can confirm that there is no lag when it comes to accessing your Google Drive data and it feels very much like accessing any other folder or file on your PC.

 Introducing Team Drives